BackofenLab/CRISPRidentify/README.md

 python CRISPRidentify.py --input_folder TestInput --min_len_rep 25 --max_len_rep 50 --min_repeats 2
 ```

+#####Candidate Enhancement

+* `--degenerated' [True/False]`

+Allows search for degenerated repeat candidates on both ends of the CRISPR array candidate.
+The default value: True

+* `--margin_degenerated [int]`

+Specifies the maximum length difference between a new spacer sequence (obtained with the search of degenerated repeats) and the average value of spacer length in the array.
+The default value: 30

+* `--max_edit_distance_enhanced [int]`

+Specifies the number of editing operations for candidate enhancement.
+The default value: 6

 ##### Additional computations

 * `--strand[True/False]`

 Specifies if the array orientation should be predicted.
 The default value is True.

 * `--cas [True/False]`